fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 title: Getting hands on with test tools- Cypress versus Playwright
 ---

-<i>This post will give you an insight into these widely used tools, some advice to get you up a running and a plan to let you try automating UI tests for yourself.</i>
+<i>This post will give some practical advice on installing [Cypress](### Setting up Cypress and run tests) and [Playwright](## Set up Playwright and run tests) to create and run some simple UI tests, and [a brief comparison](## Summary) between the two tools.</i>

 Alongside Selenium, Cypress and Playwright are currently amongst the most widely used test automation tools.
 There is a lot of discussion about the pros and cons of each tool, which is the most suitable for a given project etc. but you may want to try these tools out for yourself, this post will help you to get up and running, and run some basic UI tests.

-To evaluate these tools myself, I set up a repo to do some basic UI automation, one using Cypress the other Playwright to compare them side by side (I will add Selenium Webdriver soon).
-If you can set up these tools locally, you will be able to follow and implement the simple test plan outlined below, or if you wish to save time check out the material in the repo itself and run it.
+To evaluate these tools myself, I set up [a Git repo](https://github.com/dp2020-dev/blazemeter-ecommerce-automated-tests) to do some basic UI automation, one using Cypress the other Playwright to compare them side by side (I will add Selenium Webdriver soon).
+If you can set up these tools locally, you will be able to follow and implement the simple test plan outlined below, or alternatively clone the material in the repo itself and run it.

 ### Test Plan

-To compare these test tools, I used the [5W](https://testiotech.com/2024/01/26/5W-Framework/) approach in ChatGPT to come up with this outline:
+To compare these test tools, I used the [5W](https://testiotech.com/2024/01/26/5W-Framework/) approach in ChatGPT to come up with this outline of a test scope:

 <ul>
 <li>Page Loads: Ensure that specified page load correctly.</li>